alexeygrigorev/alexeygrigorev.github.io/cv.md

 Simplaex is an adtech company, and we focus on two products: demand-side campaign optimization and supply-side yield optimization.

-At Simplaex, I develop and maintain the infrastructure for running batch jobs and retrainig the ML models on hourly basis.
+At Simplaex, I develop and maintain the infrastructure for running batch jobs and retraining our ML models on hourly basis.

 In addition, I am involved in a number of projects, including